 SETL is a general-purpose, high-level programming language in which sets and first-order mappings are fundamental to the syntax and semantics of the language.
 This lends great conciseness and readability to a wide range of applications, from basic data filtering and transformation to the abstract presentation of complex algorithms.
 SETL is particularly good for software prototyping.

-GNU SETL comprises some modest extensions to the SETL language and core "library", and an implementation.
-Its main goal has been to offer a setl command that makes SETL play well in the Unix (POSIX) world of processes, pipes, filters, sockets, and other commands.Links:
+Described here are some modest extensions to the SETL language and core "library", and a SETL implementation.
+The main goal has been to offer a setl command that makes SETL play well in the Unix (POSIX) world of processes, pipes, filters, sockets, and other commands.Links:

-Please tell dB if you find a bug or misfeature in GNU SETL, or a corrigible bit in its documentation.
+Please tell dB if you find a bug or misfeature in this SETL implementation, or a corrigible bit in its documentation.
 Thanks!